Star Diagnostic Report

 - Use the Date Range drop-down list to choose the dates you want to generate the report for.
 You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

-- Use the Sort Students By drop-down list to choose how you want students to be sorted in the report: by classes/groups, grade, last name, or teachers.
+- Use the Sort Students By drop-down list to choose how you want students to be sorted in the report: by classes/groups, grade, or last name.

 - Use the Scale drop-down list to choose which scale you want to use for the scores on the report.
 (If you select a scale that doesn't apply to the selected assessment type, the default scale for that assessment type will be used.)